Garrett-Bodley/taco_town/README.md

 ## Let's Make A Taco

-Start the program with the following code
+Start the program with the following code.

 ```zsh
 ./bin/run
 ```

-From there you will have access to endless permutations of taco ingredients.
-Enjoy!
+From there you will have access to endless permutations of taco recipes.

 ## Enjoy your tacos!